 We’ve come across several QT-based programs in the past, but this one, which is called QMMP, is one of the best yet.
 I play a lot of music and videos on my Windows PC – it is what I do on a daily basis.
 Jamming to Chronixx or Catfish and the Bottlemen requires a good media player, and while Groove is solid, it lacks many features.

 Here comes QMMP, an audio player that is similar to the ever-loved, WinAmp.
 Consider it as a worthy alternative that doesn’t disappoint.

 First off, the user interface is beautiful, yet very simple.
 The grey color just sits there on your computer screen gracefully.
-The good thing about it is that it doesn’t distract, so you can have it right beside your work document, and it shouldn’t be much of a problem.
+The good thing about it is that it doesn’t distract, so you can have it right beside your word document, and it shouldn’t be much of a problem.

 How to use QMMP:

 Once the application is installed, users can launch it either from the desktop or from the start menu.
 After QMMP has been initiated, the user interface, which is very simple on the eyes, can be a problem because some options are not visible, and the keys are a bit too small.

 From the image above, you can see how small it is, but that’s fine because the user interface can be quickly changed.
 Just right-click in the middle of the application to bring up a list of options.
 Click the Settings tab, and from there, you can change the user interface to something that might fit your needs.

 We’ve tried them all and from our point of view, none of them seems to make understanding the interface any easier than the other.
 The interfaces are just too simple and small, and we haven’t yet come across a way to expand the player that doesn’t take away the sleek look.